-In the interview Larry told me that Sade had approached him personally — in 1992, if I remember correctly — and asked if he would produce an album for her.
+While the interview was being conducted Larry told me, off the record, that Sade had approached him personally — in 1992, if I remember correctly — and asked if he would produce an album for her.
 Needless to say, her label nixed the idea.
 Typical.
 However, Larry Heard’s music is anything but typical.
 Please enjoy the article below.

 Larry Heard is one of house music’s earliest innovators and a dance music artist in the truest sense of the word, but has yet to reap the rewards that have come to his contemporaries.
 Chris Orr talks to Larry about his colorful career and his new projects.